BA Criminology and Sociology, University of Kent

 Third year undergraduate

 I am currently conducting research critically assessing Norway's penal 'exceptionalism' for my third year dissertation.
-I am also a member of the IMB at a local HM Prison/Young Offenders Institute.
+I am also a member of the IMB at a London HM Prison.

 Second year grade: First Class

 Highest second year grades: 88% [exam], 85% [essay], 78% [exam], 76% [exam], 72% [essay]

 A Level subjects: Psychology, Sociology, Religious Studies and Philosophy

 A Level achievements: 100% and 99% grades achieved in exams, 9 out of 16 module grades were the highest in my year, A* in an A-Level which was 'fast-tracked' (completed in one year as opposed to two)

 GCSE: 12 A*-C grades

 Voluntary extra modules (university):

 This involved me requesting, by e-mail, to attend all lectures and seminars.
 Modules were taken in the interest of expanding my own knowledge, and the increased ability to make connections between fields which I believe is extremely important - if not critical - within the social sciences.
 And also to satisfy my own curiosity!

 - Autumn term (2013/14): Cognitive Neural Networks [Third year/Masters level course in MSc Cognitive Neuroscience]